watertrans/AzureBlobFileProvider/README.md

 ### Note

 - Blob items that contain invalid file path characters will be escaped and stored in the local cache.
+- If the local cache directory is omitted, the following directory will be used.
+  ``Path.Combine(Path.GetTempPath(), "AzureBlobFileProvider", StorageAccountName, ContainerName)``
+- You can ignore the local cache by giving the query parameter as follows.
+  ``/files/favicon.ico?ignoreCache=true``